-This collection contains records for Honors in the Major theses completed at UCF.
+This collection contains records for Honors theses completed at UCF.
 Links to electronic versions are included when available.
 If your Honors thesis is only in print, you can help us make it available online for use by researchers around the world by downloading and filling out the distribution consent form here.

-For additional information about the Honors in the Major Program, please contact the Office of Honors Research at HonorsResearch@ucf.edu or (407) 823-2076.
+For additional information about the Honors Undergraduate Thesis Program, please contact the Office of Honors Research at HonorsResearch@ucf.edu or (407) 823-2076.

 For additional assistance locating an HIM thesis, please contact the Digital Collections Project Coordinator, Kerri Bottorff

 Current students: a guide to uploading your completed thesis is available for download here.

 All the king's horses (a 3-dimenslonal fine art piece), David Edwal Jones

 Civil uprising, Michael P. Kloss

 A review of pharmacological and psychosocial management of AIDS dementia complex, Rhonda Lovec Theobald

 One woman's journey : a collection of creative nonfiction, Patrice M. Lynch

 Morning glories, Jill M. Markham